^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

 Irbesartan works by blocking the action of angiotensin II, which is a powerful vasoconstrictor hormone.
-By blocking angiotensin receptors, irbesartan dilates blood vessels and reduces vascular resistance, which leads to a decrease in blood pressure.
-It may also help reduce stress on the kidneys and protect them from damage associated with hypertension and diabetes.
+By blocking angiotensin receptors, irbesartan widens blood vessels and reduces vascular resistance, which leads to lower blood pressure.
+It may also help reduce the strain on the kidneys and protect them from damage associated with hypertension and diabetes.

-• Hypertension: Aprovel is used to reduce high blood pressure in adult patients.
-This may help prevent complications associated with high blood pressure, such as stroke, heart attack, and kidney damage.
+• Hypertension: Aprovel is used to lower high blood pressure in adult patients.
+It may help prevent complications associated with high blood pressure, such as stroke, heart attack, and kidney damage.

-• Chronic kidney disease in patients with type 2 diabetes: Aprovel may be prescribed to protect the kidneys and reduce the progression of chronic kidney disease in patients with type 2 diabetes, especially those who have microalbuminuria (the presence of protein in the urine).
+• Chronic kidney disease in patients with type 2 diabetes: Aprovel may be prescribed to protect the kidneys and reduce the progression of chronic kidney disease in patients with type 2 diabetes, especially those with microalbuminuria (protein in the urine).

-• Heart failure: In some cases, Aprovel may be used to treat heart failure in patients, especially if they cannot tolerate angiotensin-converting enzyme inhibitors (ACEIs) or if ACEIs are not effective enough.
+• Heart failure: In some cases, Aprovel may be used to treat heart failure in patients, especially if they cannot tolerate angiotensin-converting enzyme inhibitors (ACE inhibitors) or if ACE inhibitors are not effective enough.

 Release form

-Aprovel is often produced in the form of tablets for oral administration.
-Tablets can have different dosages, which allows you to select the optimal dose depending on the individual needs of the patient.
+Aprovel is often produced in tablet form for oral administration.
+Tablets come in different dosages, allowing the optimal dose to be selected depending on the individual patient's needs.

 Pharmacodynamics

-• Angiotensin II receptor blocking: Irbesartan binds to angiotensin II receptors in vascular tissues and other organs, interfering with the effects of this hormone.
-Angiotensin II generally causes vasoconstriction, increasing blood pressure, and also stimulates the release of aldosterone, which leads to sodium and water retention.
-Blocking angiotensin II receptors with irbesartan leads to vasodilation and a decrease in blood pressure.
+• Angiotensin II receptor blocking: Irbesartan binds to angiotensin II receptors in vascular tissue and other organs, interfering with the effects of this hormone.
+Angiotensin II normally causes vasoconstriction, increasing blood pressure, and also stimulates the release of aldosterone, which leads to sodium and water retention.
+Blocking angiotensin II receptors with irbesartan causes vasodilation and a decrease in blood pressure.

-• Reduced peripheral vascular resistance: Since irbesartan blocks the vasoconstrictor effects of angiotensin II, this leads to a decrease in peripheral vascular resistance, which in turn helps lower blood pressure.
+• Decreased peripheral vascular resistance: Since irbesartan blocks the vasoconstrictor effects of angiotensin II, this leads to a decrease in peripheral vascular resistance, which in turn helps to reduce blood pressure.

-• Reducing workload on the heart: By reducing blood pressure and peripheral vascular resistance, irbesartan reduces workload on the heart, which may be beneficial for patients with heart failure.
+• Reducing the workload on the heart: By reducing blood pressure and vascular resistance, irbesartan reduces the workload on the heart, which may be beneficial for patients with heart failure.

-• Kidney protection: Irbesartan may have a protective effect on the kidneys, especially in patients with diabetes, by preventing the progression of proteins in the urine (microalbuminuria) and preserving kidney function.
+• Kidney protection: Irbesartan may have a protective effect on the kidneys, especially in patients with diabetes mellitus, by preventing the progression of proteins in the urine (microalbuminuria) and preserving kidney function.

 Pharmacokinetics